capaj/faktorio/readme.md

 There is already a free invoicing solution which does everything that faktorio does and much more here: https://www.fakturovac.cz/
 Use that one if you need to invoice in Czech republic.
-I might come back to develop faktorio bit more if I ever get bored in the future or when fakturovac shuts down.
+I might come back to develop faktorio bit more if I ever get bored in the future or when fakturovac shuts down or turns into paid only

 ## Common issues

 make sure to use `pk_test` clerk key.
 Clerk won't even load when you use production key on localhost

+## TODO

+- add ability to export XMLs for DPH and Kontrolni hlaseni, support monthly and quarterly cadence
+- add feature to import expense invoices by OCRing them with google gemini 2.0